 (February various Canadian venues)

-Feb 19th-23rd 1969 Whisky-A-Go-Go, Los Angeles There are adverts showing them playing with Blue Cheer and Linda Ronstadt over the same dates.
+Feb 19th-24th 1969 Whisky-A-Go-Go, Los Angeles There are adverts showing them playing with Blue Cheer and Linda Ronstadt over the same dates.
 The Michael Bruce letter and one advert suggests Blue Cheer while other adverts say with Linda Ronstadt and The Stone Poneys.
 An advert in the LA Times also lists Ronstaadt and Alice Cooper on the 19th - 23rd.
 Another advert. headlined "Alice Cooper Is Not A Groupie", in the LA Free Press states Alice Cooper would be playing the Whisky between 18th and 24th February which would match Bruce's letter stating 6 nights.
+There's also a listing in the LA Free Press saying they will be there until the 24th.

 MB Letter: "I hope we'll be coming to Albque in March or April.
 We have just signed with Creative Management Ass. who handle the "Cream" and "Jimi" and all the stars like Alice Cooper.
 They're sending us on a tour of twelve cities"